-Designed specifically for schematics and double-sided board layouts, Electro-CAD produces high quality board Images on standard dot-matrix printers up to 11 by 15 inches.
-Virtually instantaneous screen replots, rubber-banding, user definable images, and many other features make Electro-CAD the best pool for the job or your money back.
+Designed specifically for schematics and double-sided board layouts, Electro-CAD produces high quality board images or standard dot-matrix printers up to 11 by 15 Inches.
+Virtually instantaneous screen replots, rubber-banding, user definable images, and many other features make Electro-CAD the best tool for the job or your money back.

-ore information and fast delivery
+Call us for more information and fast delivery.